Maarten Martens: AZ

 In the summer of 2006, Martens moved like his compatriot Mousa Dembélé from AZ.
 It was Louis van Gaal who noticed the young talents.
 Martens improved even further under Van Gaal instructions.
 With AZ he had a key role to the struggle for the league title.

 On 28 October 2007, Martens had his first injury.
 This severe injury kept him outside for a long time.
 Only in the 2008/09 season did Martens go back into the first team.
 He played almost every match in that season and attracted the attention of the Italian giants Juventus.
 But the Belgian midfielder remained in the Netherlands and won the championship with AZ.
 A year later, Martens made his first appearance in the UEFA Champions League.

 In April 2011, Martens was the victim of a charge from his compatriot and former teammate Gill Swerts.
 On his return in August 2011, Martens immediately scored an important goal in the match against PSV.
 Two weeks later, Martens was injured again.
 Only in December 2011, he succeeded to come back in the first team.

 In August 2012, after the departure of Niklas Moisander and Rasmus Elm, Martens became the captain of the club.
 Martens played the first few games of the season, but after a serious knee injury missed the rest of the season.

 PAOK

-On 15 January 2014, Martens signed a contract with Superleague Greece team PAOK until 30 June 2016.
-After a year with PAOK, Maartens signed on loan with Belgian club Cercle Brugge for the rest of the 2014-15 season, but after the relegation of the club, he returned to PAOK.
+On 15 January 2014, Martens signed a contract with Super League Greece team PAOK until 30 June 2016.
+After a year with PAOK, Maartens signed on loan with Belgian club Cercle Brugge for the rest of the 2014–15 season, but after the relegation of the club, he returned to PAOK.
 On 5 August 2015, Martens reached an agreement with PAOK to terminate his contract with the club.